 As a journalist, the phenomenal Indian author has carved a niche for himself by serving in some of the reputable newspapers, television channels and global news agencies in different capacities in the US, the UK and India.
 He had interviewed such legendary figures as Fidel Castro, Nelson Mandela and Saddam Hussain, among others.

-Naqvi, who is a celebrated author and one of the best political commentators, said: “A decade ago, when I made a forecast about radio returning to play a prominent role in our day-to-day life my words had not many takers.
+Naqvi, who is a celebrated author and one of the best political commentators, said: "A decade ago, when I made a forecast about radio returning to play a prominent role in our day-to-day life my words had not many takers.
 Now many of those who disowned my prediction have turned out to be ardent advocates of radio.’’
 He recalled the strides radio has made in India and other countries during the last 15 years.
-The advantage with radio is that it is less expensive to set up a broadcasting centre compared to the costs involved in establishing a TV station, he said.
-“In television reporting the word follows an image, whereas such things do not affect radio journalism,’’ he said adding that live interviews could be had with anyone anywhere on radio, without having the broadcaster to incur a heavy cost.
+The advantage with radio is that it is less expensive to set up a broadcasting centre compared to the costs involved in establishing a TV station, he said. ``Not over, in television reporting unless the word follows an image whereas such things do not affect radio journalism,’’ he said adding that live interviews could be had with anyone anywhere on radio , without having the broadcaster to incur a heavy cost.

 Naqvi, who has travelled to more than 110 countries, was in Qatar on an invitation from the Qatar Media Corporation.
 He said he is literally amazed at the developments Qatar has witnessed in about a decade since he last visited Doha.

-He also had a word of praise for Qatar Airways which he said is one of the best airlines he has ever travelled in.
+He also had a word of praise for Qatar Airways which he said is one of the best airlines he has ever travelled.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*